 SWD to invite applications for IT schemes for persons with disabilities

-The objectives of the Jockey Club IT Scheme for People with Visual Impairment are to support non-governmental and non-profit-making organisations providing services or schooling for persons with visual impairment (PVIs) to acquire advanced Chinese screen readers, Braille displays and accessories to facilitate PVIs' surfing on the Internet, and to subsidise individual PVIs in need to purchase these devices for the purpose of studying or employment and with genuine financial difficulty.
-Previous beneficiaries of the scheme may re-apply if there are proven genuine financial difficulties and needs for study or employment purposes.
+The objectives of The Jockey Club IT Scheme for People with Visual Impairment are to support non-governmental and non-profit-making organisations providing services or schooling for persons with visual impairment to acquire advanced Chinese screen readers, Braille displays and accessories to facilitate their surfing on the Internet, and to subsidise individual persons with visual impairment in need to purchase these devices for the purpose of studies or employment.
+Previous beneficiaries of the Scheme may re-apply if they have proven genuine financial difficulty and need the devices for study or employment purposes.

-The items supported under the scheme are advanced Chinese screen reader, Braille displays of 40 cells and accessories/portable devices.
+The items supported under the scheme are advanced Chinese screen readers, Braille displays of 40 cells and accessories/portable devices.

-Successful organisation applicants will be supported in full for purchasing a high-performance Chinese screen reader set (capped at $9,800) and/or Braille displays (capped at $36,000) and/or accessories (capped at $66,300) on the reference list under the scheme.
-Successful individual applicants will be sponsored to purchase a high-performance Chinese screen reader set with an amount not more than $9,800 and/or accessories/portable devices not more than $49,600 in value and/or Braille display on the same reference list not more than $32,400 in value.
+Successful organisation applicants will be supported in full for purchasing a set of high-performance Chinese screen reader (capped at $9,800) and/or Braille displays (capped at $36,000) and/or accessories (capped at $66,300) in the reference list provided under the Scheme.
+Successful individual applicants will be sponsored to purchase a set of high-performance Chinese screen reader with an amount not more than $9,800 and/or accessories/portable devices in the same reference list not more than $49,600 in value, whereas the maximum support level for Braille displays will be at 90 per cent of its price or not more than $32,400, whichever is the less.

-Eligible organisations may lodge their applications by completing the designated forms.
-For individual applications, nomination from subvented non-governmental rehabilitation organisations, the student affairs offices of local tertiary institutions, principals of local secondary/primary schools, or the Selective Placement Division of the Labour Department (LD) is required, and the application should be submitted through the nominating organisation in the designated form together with the quotations for the items concerned.
-Invitation letters have been sent to the relevant organisations to invite nominations.
+Eligible organisations may tender their applications by completing designated forms.
+For individual applications, nomination from subvented non-governmental rehabilitation organisations, the student affairs offices of local tertiary institutions, principals of local secondary/primary schools, or the Selective Placement Division of the Labour Department (LD) is required, and application should be submitted through the nominating organisation in a designated form together with the quotations for the items concerned.
+Letters have been sent to the relevant organisations to invite them to tender nominations.

-As for the Central Fund for Personal Computers, the Fund aims to assist eligible persons with disabilities in acquiring the required computer facilities for self-employment or receiving supported employment services at home with guidance and follow-up services to be provided by the referral rehabilitation organisations or the Selective Placement Division of the LD.
-Applicants must:
+As for the Central Fund for Personal Computers, the Fund aims to assist eligible persons with disabilities in acquiring the required computer facilities for self-employment or receiving supported employment services at home with guidance and follow-up services to be provided by the referring rehabilitation organisations or the Selective Placement Division of LD.
+On the criteria, applicants must: